 Reducing Cognitive Decline Can Reduce the Risk For Malnutrition

 There are various other lifestyle modifications besides diet that can improve health status in elderly individuals.
-Cognitive decline is a normal process of aging, but a healthy lifestyle can help to maintain as much cognitive ability as possible.
+Cognitive decline can be a normal process of aging, but a healthy lifestyle can help maintain as much cognitive ability as possible.

 Not all cognitive function is affected equally by the aging process.
 Memory function is most affected followed by problem-solving skills and speed processing.
 There is currently no pharmacological treatment for cognitive decline, but a stimulating environment, a healthy diet, and plenty of exercise can prevent rapid loss.

 One of the simplest ways to prevent cognitive decline is through environmental enrichment.
 This involves activities that provide the learning of new skills such as painting, playing musical instruments or reading.
 Stimulating hobbies can be started at any age and provide large benefits.
 Those with higher levels of education or people speaking more than one language show resistance to memory decline.